Payum/Payum/src/Payum/Offline/Resources/docs/get-it-started.md

 # Get it started.

 In this chapter we are going to talk about offline payments.
-The offline payments is all about cash or cheque.
+The offline may be used in case of cash, cheque or wire transfer.
-We assume you already read [payum's get it started documentation](https://github.com/Payum/Payum/blob/master/src/Payum/Core/Resources/docs/get-it-started.md).
+We assume you already read [get it started](https://github.com/Payum/Payum/blob/master/src/Payum/Core/Resources/docs/get-it-started.md) from core.
-This chapter is based on that one.

-_**Note**: If you are working with symfony2 framework look at the bundle [documentation instead](https://github.com/Payum/PayumBundle/blob/master/Resources/doc/index.md)._
+Here we just show you modifications you have to put to the files shown there.

 ## Installation